RodrigoMattosoSilveira/typescript-nodejs-template/README.md

 # TypeScript Node.js Template
-This is a simple template to get you started on writing Node.js applications using TypeScript.
+This is a simple template to get you started on writing Node.js applications using TypeScript, cloned from [here](https://github.com/colloquet/typescript-nodejs-template), and adapted to my requirements.

 ## Get started